Set up Recharge authentication for Shopify Customer Account UI extensions

 | Admin token | write_session, read_customer | Look up customer by Shopify ID |

-- Validates the token server-side
+- Verifies the token server-side

-- Generates a Recharge customer session
+- Creates a Recharge customer session

 Step 3: Call the backend endpoint from the UI extension